jaysrivatsa/sample_size_calculator/README.md

 ## API Documentation

-There is a separate endpoint for each kind of metrics mentioned above
+There is a separate endpoint for each type of metrics mentioned above

 Here is the sample code